 The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is intended to promote understanding of the results of operations and financial conditions.
 MD&A is provided as a supplement to, and should be read in conjunction with, our consolidated financial statements and the accompanying Notes to Financial Statements (Part II, Item 8 of this Form 10-K).
-This section discusses the results of operations for the year ended December 31, 2022 and year-to-year comparison between the year ended December 31, 2021 and the year ended December 31, 2021 and the year ended December 31, 2021 and the year ended December 31, 2020 can be found in Part II, Item 7 "Management's Discussions and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the year ended December 31, 2021.
+This section discusses the results of operations for the year ended December 31, 2022 and year-to-year comparison between the year ended December 31, 2022 and the year ended December 31, 2021.
+Discussion of the year ended December 31, 2021 and the year-to-year comparison between the year ended December 31, 2021 and the year ended December 31, 2020 can be found in Part II, Item 7 "Management's Discussions and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the year ended December 31, 2021.
 Our MD&A also includes the identification of certain trends and other statements that may predict or anticipate future business or financial results that are subject to important factors that could cause our actual results to differ materially from those indicated.
 See "Cautionary Note Concerning Forward-Looking Statements" and "Item 1A.
 Risk Factors."